d12frosted/elpa-mirror/gnu/denote-readme.txt

         is a test'.

   Function `denote-sluggify-signature'
-        Make `STR' an appropriate slug for signatures.
+        Make `STR' an appropriate slug for signatures ([Contol the letter casing of file names]).

   Function `denote-sluggify-keywords'
         Sluggify `KEYWORDS', which is a list of strings ([Sluggified